Keeping your dreams alive

 Postponing getting pregnant until the risk of contracting the coronavirus has decreased is advisable because not much is known about the severity of infection during pregnancies.
 Other respiratory infections such as the common flu are often worse during pregnancy, including a higher risk of death.
 Preliminary data on the coronavirus suggest that the severity of illness does not increase in pregnancy, but there are not yet enough reported cases to draw definitive conclusions.

-As a result, ARMS is recommending continuing preparations and preliminary stages of advanced treatments, such an egg retrieval and embryo creation, but postponing procedures that result in the actual establishment of a pregnancy.
-These include embryo transfer, ovulation induction, superovulation and all insemination treatments.
-For patients requesting IVF treatments we have made special arrangements to protect you from the consequences of a cancellation of your cycle due to your illness, ARMS staffing shortages, or government mandates that force us to close the office.
+As a result, ARMS is recommending continuing preparations and preliminary stages of advanced treatments, such as egg retrieval and embryo creation.
+When it is time to consider proceeding with a procedure to actually conceive in a given month, consideration should be given to the availability of the vaccine and the level of infection in the community.
+For patients requesting IVF treatments, we have made special arrangements to protect you from the consequences of a cancellation of your cycle due to your illness, ARMS staffing shortages, or government mandates that force us to close the office.
+There currently is no restriction to proceeding with an embryo transfer or an insemination.
+It is ultimately a personal decision between you and your doctor.
+The following bulletin from the American Society for Reproductive Medicine is helpful to review before making a decision.

 We have confirmed that all of the outside entities that support us in providing care to you such as anesthesiologists and registered nurses are continuing to provide services during this time.
 At ARMS we anticipated the coronavirus situation and obtained appropriate CDC recommended personal protective equipment (PPE).
 We have approximately an 8 week supply of these products, which will hopefully get us past the current shortages and hopefully the infection in general.
 In order to protect critical staff from infection and therefore the inability to provide services at ARMS, we are able to provide them with this equipment to mitigate the risk of obtaining an infection while at ARMS.